nori-dot-eco/contracts/docs/Market.md

 <i>See [ERC20Permit](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Permit) for more.
-The message sender must present a valid permit to this contract to temporarily authorize this market to transfer the sender's ERC20 to complete the purchase.
+The message sender must present a valid permit to this contract to temporarily authorize this market to transfer the permit owner's ERC20 to complete the purchase.
 A certificate is minted in the Certificate contract to the specified recipient and the ERC20 is distributed to the suppliers of the carbon removals, to the RestrictedNORI contract that controls any restricted tokens owed to the suppliers, and finally to Nori Inc. as a market operator fee.